terriburns/Talks/DevConf/talk.md

 ![](img/sleepybaby.gif)

----

 ###Is an algorithm any less racist than a human?

-#### "...any algorithm can – and often does – simply reproduce the biases inherent in its creator, in the data it’s using, or in society at large.
+"...any algorithm can – and often does – simply reproduce the biases inherent in its creator, in the data it’s using, or in society at large.
 For example, Google is more likely to advertise executive-level salaried positions to search engine users if it thinks the user is male...
 While Harvard researchers found that ads about arrest records were much more likely to appear alongside searches for names thought to belong to a black person versus a white person...

 ---

-### "These aren’t necessarily malicious situations – it’s not that Google is staffed by sexists, for example, but rather that the algorithm is just mirroring the existing gender pay gap.
-But in so doing, the algorithm reinforces that gap, and as long as we continue to believe an algorithm is an “unbiased” machine, we risk reinforcing the status quo in harmful ways.
+"These aren’t necessarily malicious situations – it’s not that Google is staffed by sexists, for example, but rather that the algorithm is just mirroring the existing gender pay gap.
+But in so doing, the algorithm reinforces that gap, and as long as we continue to believe an algorithm is an “unbiased” machine, we risk reinforcing the status quo in harmful ways."

---- The Guardian
+__- The Guardian__

 ---